- Unlimited entry

 We currently have a number of candidates on the preferred keeper list who are being considered for future zoo keeping roles from our recruitment process in 2012.

-We do not foresee another intake of keepers until early to mid 2013, please regularly check our website for further details.
+We do not foresee another intake of keepers until mid 2014, please regularly check our website for further details.

 What is the preferred keeper list?